 Basic Bottle Warming Test

 To help differentiate warmers amongst each other in heath and safety, we did a comparative, controlled heating test to determine which ones were more likely to heat to recommended temperatures and maintain breast milk nutrients.
 Whether by water bath or steam heat, we measured maximum temperatures at both manufacturer recommended settings as well at fully cranked maximum settings in the event of a user not following recommendations.
 We also left the bottle in the warmer for up to 12 minutes to see just how high temperatures could get in the event a user forgot that a bottle was warming.

 The graph below shows the results of that test.

 What we found was that only two bottles performed ideally in this basic warming test.
-The Kiinde Kozii and the Chicco NaturalFit Two-in-One (the orange and green lines respectively in the graph above) both were unique in shutting off at about 80F and never overheating.
+The Kiinde Kozii and the Chicco NaturalFit (the orange and green lines respectively in the graph above) both were unique in shutting off at about 80F and never overheating.
 The Kiinde was also the fastest to reach proper warming temperatures without overheating.

 Two warmers, the Born Free Tru-temp and the Cuisinart BW-10, lost points in this test because they both shut off prematurely, and never reached target temperatures.